daehan-lim/daehan-lim.github.io/projects/cubadebate/index.md

 **1. User-Centric Content Discovery Enhancement**

 - **Problem**
-  Users found it difficult to freely explore or subscribe to news on topics of interest through the existing website, making personalized news consumption practically impossible
+  Users found it difficult to freely explore or subscribe to news on topics of interest through the existing website, with no way to customize content based on user preferences

-- **Solution Process**
+- **Analysis**
   - Analyzed website usage patterns and user feedback, identifying that finding specific topic content took an average of over 2 minutes
-  - Designed an interface enabling comprehensive topic browsing and real-time search capabilities
+  - Designed an interface enabling users to browse all topics at once with real-time search capabilities
   - Implemented intuitive UI showing post counts by topic with selected topics automatically moving to the top
   - Developed personalized feed system using `RecyclerView` and `Room Database` to aggregate news from user-selected topics

 - **Results**
-  Reduced average content discovery time to 30 seconds, achieving approximately **75% improvement** over the website, while significantly enhancing platform usability through personalized news consumption experience
+  Reduced average content discovery time to 30 seconds, achieving approximately **75% improvement** over the website, while significantly enhancing platform usability with personalized content features

 ## 🎞️ Demo Video
 <div align="center">